Download PDF here.

 Discovers Abstract Expressionism.

 Visits Morocco in 1969.
-The stripes and colours of local textiles and carpets and the southern light make as deep an impression as they did on Eugene Delacroix, Matisse and Paul Klee.
+The stripes and colors of local textiles and carpets and the southern light make as deep an impression as they did on Eugene Delacroix, Matisse and Paul Klee.

-Awarded the Frank Knox Fellowship.
+Awarded the Frank Knox Fellowship to attend Harvard University, Cambridge, MA.
 Makes his first visit to the United States.
-Attends Harvard University, Cambridge, MA.
-Experiments with new techniques: Starts using tape and spraying paint in paintings composed of grids of interlaced vertical, horizontal and diagonal bands and stripes.
+Experiments with new techniques; Starts using tape and spraying paint in paintings composed of grids of interlaced vertical, horizontal and diagonal bands and stripes.
 All expressiveness is omitted.

 Inset #2 is a temporary break in his rigid grid system and prefigures his device of the inset canvas, which becomes a distinctive feature of his work from the beginning of the 1980s.